Lauchlin Currie: White House

-Currie was appointed special advisor on economic affairs to the White House in July 1939 and gave counsel on taxation, social security, and the speeding up of peacetime and wartime production plans until the end of the Roosevelt administration.
+Currie was appointed special advisor on economic affairs to the White House in July 1939 and gave counsel on taxation, social security, and the acceleration of peacetime and wartime production plans until the end of the Roosevelt administration.
 In January 1941, he was sent to China for discussions with Generalissimo Chiang Kai-shek (representing the Kuomintang) and Zhou Enlai (representing the Chinese Communist Party) in the Chinese wartime capital of Chongqing.
-In an effort to preserve the appearance of American neutrality in the Second Sino-Japanese War, the Chinese government paid Currie's expenses and government salary.
+In an effort to preserve the appearance of U.S. neutrality in the Second Sino-Japanese War, the Chinese government paid Currie's expenses and government salary.
 He recommended that China be added to Lend-Lease upon his return in March, and he was put in charge of this program's administration under the overall direction of President's Roosevelt's chief foreign policy advisor Harry Hopkins.

-Currie was also assigned to expedite the Flying Tigers, a voluntary unit of American military pilots released for combat duty on behalf of China against Japan and technically part of the Chinese Air Force under the command of Claire Lee Chennault (Currie also organized a large training program in the U.S. for Chinese pilots).
+Currie was also assigned to expedite the Flying Tigers, a voluntary unit of U.S. military pilots released for combat duty on behalf of China against Japan and technically part of the Chinese Air Force under the command of Claire Lee Chennault (Currie also organized a large training program in the U.S. for Chinese pilots).
 In May 1941, he presented a paper on Chinese aircraft requirements to General George C. Marshall and the Joint Board, which they accepted.
 This paper stressed the role that an air force in China could play in defending Singapore, the Burma Road, and the Philippines against Japanese attack, as well as the potential for strategic bombing of targets in Japan.
 These activities, together with his efforts to tighten economic sanctions against Japan, are said to have been partially responsible for provoking Japan's attack on Pearl Harbor.